UMD-CS-STICs/389Lspring18/codelabs/codelab-02/README.md

 The credentials you've been using to log in with are the root user credentials.
 Normally, you avoid using the root account and instead federate access out to IAM users so that you can audit their usage.
 However, in this class, we will continue to use the root account for simplicity.

-Essentially, you have two users for your account: the root user, which you use to access the AWS console, and the IAM user, which you use to programmatically access AWS.
-You won't need to think about this now that your AWS environment is configured, but it is good to know.
+Essentially, you have two users for your account: the root user, which you use to sign-in to the AWS console, and the IAM user (which has an Account ID and Secret Access Key), which you use to programmatically access AWS.
+We can't programmatically access the API with the root user, because it does not have associated access keys.
+In general, you tend to avoid using the root account on teams since it is hard to audit.
+Preferably all team members have an IAM user they can access, with a limited set of permissions.
+However, in this class, we will continue to use the root account for simplicity.

 ### S3 Basics